ModeProvider

 Installation

-npm install @nib-components/theme
+npm install @nib-group/mesh-theme

 Usage

-import {ModeProvider} from '@nib-components/theme';const Page = () => <ModeProvider mode="feature">{children}</ModeProvider>;
+import {ModeProvider} from '@nib-group/mesh-theme';const Page = () => (<ModeProvider sentiment="hero" prominence="default" space="relaxed" container="wide">{children}</ModeProvider>);

 Interactive demo